norulshahlam/spring-jwt2/README.md

 ### Test initial data in browser /api/getUsers

-- On any browser, go to: localhost:8081/api/users
+- On any BROWSER, go to: localhost:8081/api/users

 Since we use spring security dependency, it will secure by default. on runtime, it will generate default password.  use 'user' as your default username. if success, u will be able to see all users